Posterior Inference for Sparse Hierarchical Non-stationary Models: Experiments

 The analysed dataset in this experiment comes from a computer simulator of a NASA rocket booster vehicle, the Langley Glide-Back Booster \citep{gramacy2012bayesian}.
 NASA scientists are interested in understanding the behaviour of the rocket when it re-enters the atmosphere.
 To do so, the computer experiment considers six different variables; lift, drag, pitch, side force, yaw, and roll; all forces that keep the rocket up.
 Here, we focus on how the lift force is affected as a function of the speed (mach) and the angle of attack (alpha) for a particular value of the slide-slip angle (beta=0).
 The data is, by nature, non-stationary, with different levels of smoothness along the surface and with a ridge showing the change from subsonic to supersonic flow at mach$=$1 and large alpha.

 The data consists on $861$ observations on a $34 \times 33$ grid where the speed ranges from $[.2, 6]$ and the angle of attack from $[-5,30]$.
 The data is more dense for mach values around one.
 Thus, the data is available on an incomplete, non-equally spaced, rectangular grid.
 We consider the 2-level AGP model with interaction term, employing the Block-m-ELL-SS algorithm for inference.
 In order to deal with missing values, we use the model to impute them at each iteration of the MCMC.
-The chains were run for $50,000$ iterations with a burn-in period of $10,000$.
+The chain is run for $50,000$ iterations with a burn-in period of $10,000$.

 Figure~\ref{fig:Nasa_fit} shows the posterior mean obtained.
 The model is able to capture the expected ridge around mach$=$1 and a sharp peak in the boundary around alpha$=$25, where the latter seems to be an error in the convergence of the simulator \citep{gramacy2012bayesian}.
 Furthermore, the figure illustrates the posterior mean of each of the one-dimensional processes.
-The results suggest that fitting a stationary process for the angle of attack (alpha) may be enough, which would speed up the inference procedure.
-Depictions of the posterior mean of the second-order interaction term and all length scale processes are provided in the Supplementary material.
+The results suggest that fitting a stationary process for the angle of attack (alpha) may be enough.
+Depictions of the posterior mean of the second-order interaction term and all length scale processes are provided in the Supplementary Material.
 The required computational time for this experiment was $5.78$ hours in a high performance cluster.